GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Sniper
 - fights from range and deals significant damage with high accuracy
-- avoids close quarters fighting whenever possible
+- avoids close-quarter combat whenever possible
 - makes effective use of cover
 - doesn't have as much HP as the other archetypes